arimartorano/barbiedatahouse/README.md

 # Bar-Bye!

-For the time being, Barbie women are much more successful than real life women and we must come together (like the movie) and bridge the Real World- Barbie World gap!
+For the time being, Barbie's are much more successful than real life women and we must come together (like the movie) and bridge the Real World- Barbie World gap when it comes to women's representation in the work place.
+Until next time barbs, --- bar-bye!

 ![IMG_7964](https://github.com/arimartorano/barbiedatahouse/assets/113561746/6375beaa-8a56-40dc-b768-185d65ccc03c)